-- 1. This will allow students to graduate in 8 semesters by taking 15 hours per semester.
+- This will allow students to graduate in 8 semesters by taking 15 hours per semester.
 This is particularly important for students who are not taking laboratory courses.
 When students take a course with a lab it is straightforward to take 16 hrs per semester.
 However, when students are not taking a lab, they must take more than 5 courses per semester to meet the 16 hrs per semester required to graduate in 8 semesters. - 2.
-120 hours per semester is standard practice among our peer institutions a minimum of 120 credit hours for schools on a semester schedule or 180 credit hours for schools that operate on the credit system is required by University of Arizona, University of Colorado, University of Iowa, University of Kansas, University of Kentucky, University of Missouri, University of Nebraska, University of Oklahoma, University of Oregon, University of South Carolina, University of Tennessee, University of Texas (Austin, El Paso, and Arlington), University of Virginia, University of Washington, University of California at Riverside, Arizona State University, Texas A&M, University of Houston, University of Nevada, University of North Texas, and Florida International University.
+120 hours per semester is standard practice among our peer institutions a minimum of 120 credit hours for schools on a semester schedule or 180 credit hours for schools that operate on the credit system is required by University of Arizona, University of Colorado, University of Iowa, University of Kansas, University of Kentucky, University of Missouri, University of Nebraska, University of Oklahoma, University of Oregon, University of South Carolina, University of Tennessee, University of Texas (Austin, El Paso, and Arlington), University of Virginia, University of Washington, University of Nevada, University of North Texas, and Florida International University.
 The University of Arkansas sand Oklahoma State University require 124 credit hours, the University of Utah requires 122 and New Mexico State University Requires 128. - 3.
 This changes works well with the new tuition policy that encourages students to take a least 15 hrs of courses per semester.